galaxyproject/training-material/ChIPseq/ChIPseq.md

 <a name="example"/></a>
 ## Hands on example

-This exercise uses the dataset from the  Nature publication by [Ross-Inness et al.2012](http://www.ncbi.nlm.nih.gov/pubmed/22217937).
+This exercise uses the dataset from the Nature publication by [Ross-Inness et al., 2012](http://www.ncbi.nlm.nih.gov/pubmed/22217937).
-The ChIP was performed to identify the gene targets of the Estrogen receptor, a transcription factor known to be associated with different types of breast cancer.
+The goal was to identify the binding sites of the Estrogen receptor, a transcription factor known to be associated with different types of breast cancer.
-For this, ChIP-seq was done in breast cancer cells from 4 patients of different outcomes (good and poor).
+To this end, ChIP-seq was performed in breast cancer cells from 4 patients of different outcomes (good and poor).
 For each ChIP-seq experiment there is a matching technical control, i.e., there are 8 samples in total, half of which are the so-called 'input' samples for which the same treatment as the ChIP-seq samples was done except for the immunoprecipitation step.
 The input files are used to identify sequencing bias like open chromatin or GC bias.